THE HUMAN METHOD

 - Questions where you're trying to trap them in a contradiction or expose a fallacy in their own beliefs.
 Again, this method is not for showing people the error of their ways.
 It's purely for investigative purposes.
 Pretend to be a scientist, not a lawyer.

 - If they say something you agree with, you can say "I agree with that" or something along those lines.

 - If you disagree with everything they say, if every word out of their mouth is an anathema to your very existence, you can say "Thank you for sharing your perspective/experience/story".

 - If THEY ask YOU a question, answer it as simply and unprovocatively as possible, and then ask them another question right away.

 - Always thank them for taking the time to chat.

 That's basically it.

-Again, the point of this exercise is not to convince anyone of anything, or win an argument.
+Again, (VERY IMPORTANT) the point of this exercise is not to convince anyone of anything, or win an argument.
 Some people want to argue, but they will be unable to argue with you if you use this method.
 I've never had someone successfully argue with me while I used this method.
 People who just want to argue will get bored and fuck off.
 And that's totally fine.

 Finally, using the Human Method does not mean you agree with the other person.
 It doesn't mean you condone their actions, or endorse their perspectives, or validate their opinions.
-It just means you're interested to hear the experiences of another person.
+It just means you're interested to hear the experiences and perspectives of another person.
 It doesn't mean you're not fighting tooth and nail for your own causes/beliefs/dreams.